 Also, air conditioning isn’t as common as in America, especially in Northern Europe, so this is something to be aware of if visiting in the summer.

 HIGH SEASON MEANS CROWDS… AND CROWDS

 If possible, avoid traveling during the peak season, as many European tourist hotspots are struggling to accommodate the crowds, like Venice.
-If you want to avoid the worst of it, try visiting from in September or October and then from March to May for your summer vacations and winter vacations from January to February/March.
+If you want to avoid the worst of it, try visiting from September or October and then from March to May for your summer vacations and winter vacations from January to February/March.
 Find out how Switzerland looks in winter by clicking here.

 FOOD PORTIONS MIGHT BE SMALLER

 Another difference between Europe and America is that restaurant portions are smaller.
 This can be a bit of a shock if you’re coming from the US and its ubiquitous super-sized meals.
-To-go boxes aren’t really used either, but you can always ask for your food to be packed if you have some leftover.
+To-go boxes aren’t really used either, but you can always ask for your food to be packed if you have some leftovers.

 EXTRA TIP FOR US-AMERICANS IN EUROPE